Countdown to Brexit:

 How did we get here?

 The UK voted to leave the European Union on June 23rd 2016 by a majority of 51.9 to 48.1 per cent, with a turnout of just under 72 per cent.
 This set the UK on course to leave the EU, but left all the details of its exit still to be decided.
 The timetable was set the following March 29th, when British prime minister Theresa May took the formal step, required under EU law to start the exit process, of triggering Article 50 of the Lisbon Treaty.
-Under the two-year process the UK was due to leave the EU on March 29th, 2019 but that date was postponed for a number of weeks following a European Council meeting on March 21st, 2019 (see Key Dates, below).
+Under the two-year process the UK was due to leave the EU on March 29th, 2019 but that date was postponed after a meeting of the European Council until October 31st, 2019.
+However, the UK can leave earlier if it ratifies the Brexit withdrawal agreement before that (see Key Dates, below).

 The talks between the UK and EU started in June 2017 and focused on the details of the UK’s withdrawal, which must be set down in a formal, legal agreement.
 Outline agreement was reached on what the UK will pay the EU after departure – the so-called exit bill or divorce bill – and on the mutual recognition of the rights of UK citizens in the EU and EU citizens in the UK.

 In November 2018, agreement was also reached on a backstop for the Irish border, a way to provide a guarantee that there be no hard border on the island of Ireland no matter what future trade arrangements are agreed between the EU and UK.
 This cleared the way for a draft withdrawal agreement and final talks on a political declaration outlining the principles for future negotiations.
 This draft needs to be ratified politically by both sides.
 The process was subsequently thrown into crisis after Theresa May failed on a number of occasions to secure support from the House of Commons for her deal.